jrief/django-formset/docs/source/model-collections.rst

 Creating Collections from related Models
 ========================================

-In more complex setups, we often want to change the contents of related models altogether.
+In more complex setups, we might want to change the contents of related models altogether.
 This is when we start to use Form Collections to edit more than one `ModelForm`_.
 This is similar to what Django's `Model formsets`_ functionality is intended for, but implemented in a more flexible way.